Robert C. Merton: Early life and education

 Merton was born in New York City to sociologist Robert K. Merton and Suzanne Carhart, who was from a "multigenerational southern New Jersey Methodist/Quaker family."
 He grew up in Hastings-on-Hudson, New York.

-Merton earned a Bachelor of Science in Engineering Mathematics from the School of Engineering and Applied Science of Columbia University, a Masters of Science from the California Institute of Technology, and his doctorate in economics from the Massachusetts Institute of Technology in 1970 under the guidance of Paul Samuelson.
+Merton earned a B.S. in engineering mathematics from the School of Engineering and Applied Science of Columbia University, an M.S. from the California Institute of Technology, and his Ph.D. in economics from the Massachusetts Institute of Technology in 1970 under the guidance of Paul Samuelson.

 Career

-In 1970 Merton joined the faculty of the MIT Sloan School of Management, where he taught until 1988.
+In 1970, Merton joined the faculty of the MIT Sloan School of Management, where he taught until 1988.
 Subsequently, Merton moved to Harvard University, where he was George Fisher Baker Professor of Business Administration from 1988 to 1998.
 He was the John and Natty McArthur University Professor from 1998 to 2010, becoming professor emeritus at Harvard University in 2010.

 In 2010 Robert C. Merton rejoined the MIT Sloan School of Management where he is the School of Management Distinguished Professor of Finance.
-Since 2010, he also has been a Resident Scientist at Dimensional Fund Advisors, working on pension management.
+Since 2010, he has also been a Resident Scientist at Dimensional Fund Advisors, working on pension management.

 Merton received the Alfred Nobel Memorial Prize in Economic Sciences in 1997 for a new methodology to value derivatives.
 He is past President of the American Finance Association (1986), a member of the National Academy of Sciences (1993) and a fellow of the American Academy of Arts and Sciences.

 He remained on the faculty at MIT in 2021.